skeeto/elfeed/README.md

 * `elfeed-db-update-hook` : Called any time the database has had a major modification.

+## Viewing Entries

+Entries are viewed locally in Emacs by typing `RET` while over an entry in the search listing.
+The content will be displayed in a separate buffer using `elfeed-show-mode`, rendered using Emacs' built-in shr package.
+This requires an Emacs compiled with `libxml2` bindings, which provides the necessary HTML parser.

+Sometimes displaying images can slow down or even crash Emacs.
+Set `shr-inhibit-images` to disable images if this is a problem.

 ## Web Interface

 Elfeed includes a demonstration/toy web interface for remote network